snac-cooperative/snac2/README.md

             ```
             python snac2/scripts/merge.py -m
             ```

+        If the merge record creation process throws an exception about the NOID API being offline, use the -n switch to avoid requesting ARKs live and just create the merge records.
+Get a text file of ARKs, one per line, then use the -f switch to fill in the missing canonical IDs.

         2. Assemble: this step exports the matched records out to XML files.
 It is run as

             ```